groupvine/gv-doc/6-delivery/1-delivMissing.md

 address or Alternate email address.
 Note that if the username may also need updating to match-up with the new email address.
-After pressing Save use the Back button in the upper right **JHJHJH?** to return to the **Recipients** page.
+After pressing Save use the Back button in the upper right **JHJHJHwhere?** to return to the **Recipients** page.

 If there are no errors being reported for these recipients then please check to see if your email is landing in the spam or junk mail folders.
 If so, please ask them to add your sender email address to their safe senders and/or contact lists.